-So, from the outset, Mr. Osotsi, should push this to the sports committee and we include it in the next Budget.
-We need to have collaboration like in the ICT hubs where the constituencies and the Government have collaboration so that they can run well.
+So, from the outset, Mr. Osotsi, should push this to the sports committee and we include it in the next Budget and have collaboration like the ICT hubs where the constituencies and the Government have collaboration so that they can run well.
 We should put it directly in the Budget in the next financial year so that we have money allocated to the sports academies and we move on.
-If we do so, I am sure our country will change forever.
-Thank you.
+I am sure our country will change forever.